climate-tech-handbook/climate-tech-handbook/docs/intro.md

 ![Golden Book](../static/img/golden-book.png)

-There is a path to **save planet earth and get paid what you're worth**
+There is a path to solving this crisis and landing a job you love.

-and we are **building it together**.
-### We are going to help you every step of the way.

-With 🌍📓 The Climate Tech Handbook you will:
+### With 🌍📓 The Climate Tech Handbook you will:

 1. Find the **[right solution](solutions)** to work on
 2. Find the **right organization** solving it